-As we alternate between boredom and anxiety during our current crisis, gardening is a great way to spend time outside (while social distancing), get some exercise, and eat local food that YOU have grown.
+Gardening is a great way to spend time outside, get some exercise, and eat local food that YOU have grown.
 There is nothing like the taste of fresh basil, a juicy strawberry or the bite of a crunchy Manitoba cucumber in the middle of summer.
 We can also enjoy the harvest in the middle of winter with canned or frozen food, direct from your garden.
 Yum!

 Vegetable Gardening Calendar

-Start planning your garden; Purchase seeds as needed
+Start planning your garden; Purchase seeds as needed.
+If desired, start hot pepper plants with growing lights.

-Start seeds indoors for crops requiring a longer growing season
+Start seeds indoors for crops requiring a longer growing season.
+No growing light required, but you will need a full sun window.

-Prepare Garden; Plant seeds and seedlings according to instructions on seed packages
+Prepare garden and soil; Plant seeds and seedlings according to instructions on seed packages

-Water as needed; Thin plants as needed; Replant/successive plant as planned; Stake plants that need it; Examine plants for disease or insect problem; Enjoy the food in the kitchen
+Water as needed; Thin plants as needed; Replant/successive plant as planned; Stake plants that need it; Examine plants for disease or insect problem; Enjoy.

 Huw's Grow Food for Free has the inspiration and practical advice you need to start, grow, love, propagate and harvest your own fruit and veg organically and at zero-cost.
 This is real sustainability!
 (Also in Print collection)